AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Views.md

     //    4 / 1 / 2017 7:09:00 AM: Warning, 9

-Working with SdsViews when not using .NET
+Working with SdsStreamViews when not using .NET
 ----------------------------------------

 When working with Stream Views and not using .NET, either invoke HTTP directly or use some of the sample code.
-Both Python and JavaScript samples have SdsView definitions.
+Both Python and JavaScript samples have SdsStreamView definitions.

 The JSON for a simple mapping between a source type with identifier Sample and a target type with identifier Sample1 would appear as follows.

     {
-      "Id":"View",
+      "Id":"StreamView",
-      "Name":"View",
+      "Name":"StreamView",
       "SourceTypeId":"Simple",
       "TargetTypeId":"Simple1"
     }

-The SdsViewMap would appear as follows.
+The SdsStreamViewMap would appear as follows.

     {